GSA/open-gsa-redesign/_apidocs/entity-api.md

 <!--<link rel="stylesheet" type="text/css" href="../../assets/swaggerui-dist/custom.css" >-->

 ## Overview
-The Entity Management API will allow users to request Public Entity Information based on various optional request parameters.
+The Entity Management API allows users to request Unclassified ("Public"), Controlled Unclassified Information (CUI) "For Official Use Only" (FOUO) or CUI "Sensitive" entity data, based on the sensitivity level of the user account and through several optional request parameters.

+**Public Data:**

+This constitutes publicly available entities and their unclassified data such as name, UEI, registration details, physical and mailing addresses, business types, PSC, NAICS and points of contact name and address.

+**FOUO (CUI) Data:**

+This constitutes both the publicly available entities and the entities that have opted out of public display with their CUI data such as hierarchy, company and employee security levels and points of contact email address, phone, and fax numbers.

+**Sensitive (CUI) Data:**

+This constitutes both the publicly available entities and the entities that have opted out of public display with their CUI data such as banking information, MPIN and SSN/TIN/EIN.

 **Key Features of the Entity Management API:**

 * It offers several optional search parameters, filtering by sections, AND (&), OR (~), NOT (!) conditions and a free text search q to obtain the desired data.
-* It returns synchronous responses directly in the browser.
+* It returns synchronous responses.
 * It returns ten records per page in the JSON format.
 * It can return only the first 10,000 records.
 * The following characters are not allowed to be sent in the parameter values with the API request: & \| { } ^ \

 **Additional Features of the Entity Management API:** It can serve as an Extract API with the addition of "format" parameter in the request.
 Following are the key features of the Entity Management Extract API:
 * It offers several optional search parameters, filtering by sections, AND, OR, NOT conditions and a free text search q to obtain the desired data.
-* It returns asynchronous responses by sending file downloadable links in the browser and in the user emails.
+* It returns asynchronous responses by sending file downloadable link.
 * It returns data in the JSON or CSV format as selected by the user.
 * It can return only the first 1,000,000 records.